JasonSteving99/claro-lang/mdbook_docs/src/metaprogramming/code_reuse/reusing_module_apis/reusing_module_apis.tmpl.md

 than depending on heavyweight DI frameworks.

 ---
-[^1]: For more context, read about [Opaque Type's](../../../module_system/module_apis/type_definitions/opaque_types/opaque_types.generated_docs.md).
+[^1]: For more context, read about [Opaque Types](../../../module_system/module_apis/type_definitions/opaque_types/opaque_types.generated_docs.md).

+[^2]: It's highly recommended to start with Macros, but if you find that a Macro is getting a lot of use (for example if you're publishing it for external consumption) you may find it beneficial to convert your Macro into a Bazel
+<a href="https://bazel.build/extending/rules" target="_blank">Rule</a>.
+Bazel Rules have much nicer <i>usage</i>
+ergonomics as they enable Bazel to enforce certain higher level constraints such as requiring that certain parameters only accept files with a certain suffix.
+However, Bazel Rules are <b>much</b> more complicated to define than Macros so this should really be left to very advanced Bazel users.

-[^2]: In practice, if you want a Bazel Macro to be reusable outside the Build package in which its `.bzl` file is defined, you'll need to use fully qualified target label.
-E.g. `//full/path/to:target` rather than `:target`, as the latter is a "relative" label whose meaning is dependent on the Build package it's used in.
+[^3]: In practice, if you want a Bazel Macro to be reusable outside the Build package in which its `.bzl` file is defined, you'll need to use fully qualified target labels.
+E.g. `//full/path/to:target` rather than `:target`, as the latter is a "relative" label whose meaning is dependent on the Build package the Macro is <i>used</i> in, which is usually not what you want.